-After a firewall instance is launched, wait for 5 to 15 minutes for it to come up.
+After a firewall instance is launched, wait for 5 to 15 minutes for it to become available.
 Time varies for each firewall vendor.
-In addition, please follow example configuration guides as below to build a simple policy on the firewall instance for a test validation that traffic is indeed being routed to firewall instance.
+In addition, please follow the example configuration guides as indicated below to build a simple policy on the firewall instance, to validate that traffic is indeed being routed to firewall instance.

 Step 10: Verification¶